Roberto-Cardenas/cz-waste-api/README.md

 # cz-waste-api #
-REST API for the Casa Zimbabwe Waste Information Website
+REST API for the Casa Zimbabwe Waste Information Website and its Administrator Client

 Demo Server: https://cz-waste-api.herokuapp.com/